Principles for Designing Great Public Spaces

 Layout Elements To Encourage Social Connections

 A large part of the appeal of a public space is that people can engage with others there.
 However, the space’s design has a large influence on how natural this feels for the people that use it.
 It’s therefore up to the designer to layout elements in a way that encourages social connections.
 You may choose to place different things in close proximity to each other, rather than far apart, to do this.
 To illustrate, you could group together several benches or tables so that people who are sitting at them can talk.
 Making public spaces open rather than overly segmented and enclosed can also help to establish a similarly open and friendly tone that promotes socializing.
 In addition, it’s important to consider what’s nearby.
 Perhaps there are some restaurants right next to the public space.
 You could have seating on the side that is closest to them to make the space more useable and promote more engagement.
+Design your public spaces with this in mind.

 Include Greenery To Make the Space Welcoming